akurre/vaycay_v2/README.md

 ### First you need to get Poetry
 - `curl -sSL https://install.python-poetry.org | python3 -`
+### Set up environment with PyCharm
+- Go to interpreter settings
+- Choose new Poetry environment
+- Select pyenv python 3.12
+  - dir should look something like `/Users/.../.pyenv/versions/3.12.1/bin/python`
+- `poetry install` should be automatically run, but if not...
 ### Install dependencies
 - `poetry install`
 ### Start PostgreSQL Docker container